Shelley O'Donnell

 Shelley O'Donnell is a former Australia netball international.
 Between 1990 and 1999, O'Donnell made 84 senior appearances for Australia.
 She was a member of the Australia teams that won gold medals at the 1991, 1995 and 1999 World Netball Championships, the 1993 World Games and the 1998 Commonwealth Games.
 During the Esso/Mobil Superleague era, O'Donnell played for several teams, including the Australian Institute of Sport and Contax.
 Between 1997 and 2005, O'Donnell played for Melbourne Kestrels in the Commonwealth Bank Trophy league.
 In 1992, she was awarded the Medal of the Order of Australia.

+In June 2024 Shelley's daughter, Hannah Mundy, was selected in the Australian Diamonds netball squad.

 Early life and family

 Shelley O'Donnell is the daughter of Bev and Graeme O'Donnell.
 The O'Donnell family is from Ringwood North, Victoria.
 She is a member of a prominent Australian rules football family.
 O'Donnell's paternal grandmother, Eileen O'Donnell (née Rankin) was the daughter of Teddy Rankin and the sister of Bert, Cliff and Doug Rankin.
 All four were prominent players with Geelong.
 Her father and brother, Gary O'Donnell were also notable players.
 Her sister, Wendy O'Donnell, is also a netball player.
 In 2019 O'Donnell's daughter, Hannah Mundy, was selected to play for Victorian Fury.
+Mundy plays for the Melbourne Vixens, including in their 2025 Grand Final win and is a successful content creator on TikTok.